extraction-tools/ANN/PseudoData_Generation/README.md

 b) kinematics and CFFs from a pre-generated .csv file
 c) User can define which formalism (among BKM02, BKM10) to use for psuedodata generation in pseudogen.py
 * Note: BHDVCS_formalism.py contains different formalisms which can be called by the script pseudogen.py

+## 4) Version 5
+Added x_b values used in generation to output .csv for ANN trainig